 Landing pages have always been tricky for us here at Venture Harbour.
-Our developers are normally busy with building new products and optimising our existing ones but our marketing team needs landing pages built regularly and quickly – they don’t want to be waiting for a few weeks while each one is designed and developed for them.
+Our developers are busy building new products and optimising our existing ones but our marketing team needs landing pages built regularly and quickly.
+They don’t want to be waiting around for weeks at a time while each new landing page is designed and developed for them.

-Building landing pages is only half of the battle, though.
-Running split tests and optimising every page on an ongoing basis is a real challenge and we’ve tried multiple landing page builders to solve this problem for us.
+Building landing pages is only half of the battle, too.
+Running split tests and optimising each page on an ongoing basis is a real challenge and we’ve tried multiple landing page builders to solve this problem for us.

 What are we looking at in this Unbounce review?